 It was too cold

 Director James Cameron points out that although the Mythbusters might be correct about improving the buoyancy of the raft, their hypothesis isn’t possible in the freezing waters of the North Atlantic.
 Jack would have succumbed to hypothermia.
-He would be as good as dead anyway by the time he’d swum under the raft in 28-degree waters and tied the lifejacket into place.
+He would be as good as dead anyway by the time he’d swum under the raft in 28-degree (Fahrenheit) waters and tied the lifejacket into place.
 Moreover, since Rose would have to get off the raft and wait in the water while he did that, she’d probably die of hypothermia as well.

 It’s not in the script

 The Bottom Line: Having examined the argument on both sides of this debate, we have to conclude that since Titanic is a scripted movie, Cameron gets the last word.
-That being said, if you were Rose, the Titanic had just sunk, you were floating on a door and your love interest was freezing to death.
-He tried boarding the thing once, and it almost capsized.
-Scripted or not, what would you do?
+That being said, if you were Rose, and you were floating on a door with your love interest freezing to death after trying to board it once, and it almost capsized, what would you do?
 With the launch of the new ship Titanic II approaching, this debate is worth considering.